andyw-lala/Tek7KTesters/Readout/README.md

 * Each transistor has an emitter resistor that is chosen to deliver a specific current based on the 4.3V drop between the 5V rail and Vbe (approx 0.7V).
 * 43K => 100uA, 21K5 => 200uA, 10K7 => 400uA, 5K36 => 800uA
 * These currents are summed via individual 1K resistors, and mirrored against the -15V rail by a current mirror using a THAT 300S (4 matched NPN transistors.)
 * Because the weighted output current is selected when the open drain output is low, the value written needs to be the bitwise inverse of the desired current.
+This is accoumplished by inverting the bitstream within the PSOC between the shift register and the I/O pin.

 This circuit is repeated four times (row and column for each of two channels.)